WGUNDERWOOD/wgunderwood.github.io/_posts/julia_mandelbrot/2020-06-08-julia-mandelbrot.markdown

 <img style="float: right; padding-left: 30px; padding-top: 0px; width: 250px"
 src="/assets/posts/julia_mandelbrot/buddhabrot.png">

-Again simpling by iterating a complex quadratic, we can plot the Mandelbrot set, with its complement coloured by the number of iterations until escape.
+Again simply by iterating a complex quadratic, we can plot the Mandelbrot set, with its complement coloured by the number of iterations until escape.